chrisjbarr/career/2022-summer-hunt/thisdotlabs/questionnaire.md

 - Vanilla JavaScript (with some jQuery)
 - Vanilla CSS
 - MSTest, SpecFlow w/Selenium
-- ORM is nhibernate over Sql Server
+- nhibernate over Sql Server
 - .NET Framework windows services publishing to and consuming from AWS MSK

 The UI is a simple standard CRUD form for each type of entity and is rigid in it's design.

-Our infrastructure is manually maintained in AWS with 2 load balanced EC2 instances and the software is installed via TeamCity after environment targeted branches are merged in GitHub.
+Our infrastructure is manually maintained in AWS with 2 load balanced EC2 instances and the software is installed via TeamCity via a manual human process of a human clicking a "Deploy" button.

-Additionally, I do a limited amount of freelance work in order to enjoy other technology stacks, keep up with current industry trends and learn about other business domains.
+I also do a limited amount of freelance work in order to enjoy other technology stacks, keep up with current industry trends and learn about other business domains.
 Current technical areas of focus in this area:

 - VueJS 3 w/composition API
 - Azure Authentication